Prabhu231/Prabhu231/README.md

 - **React & Next.js**: My go-to tools for creating responsive and dynamic user interfaces.
 - **Node.js**: The backbone for scalable, high-performance applications.
 - **Django**: I love building robust backends with Django and making them API-first with DRF.
-- **Tailwind CSS**: A utility-first CSS framework that lets me build modern and responsive designs with ease.
-It’s super customizable, and I love how quickly I can create clean, well-structured UIs without writing a lot of custom CSS.
+- **PostgreSQL (PgSQL)**: A powerful, open-source relational database.
+I love using it for complex queries and structured data.
+With support for ACID compliance and advanced features like JSONB, it's my go-to choice for relational data.
+- **MongoDB**: A NoSQL database that's perfect for projects where flexibility and scalability are key.
+I use MongoDB when I need to store unstructured or semi-structured data, and its performance with large datasets makes it an excellent choice for high-traffic applications.
 - **TypeScript**: A superset of JavaScript that adds static types.
 It helps me write more reliable, maintainable, and scalable code, especially in large applications.
 The type safety feature helps catch errors early, making the development process smoother and more enjoyable.
+- **Tailwind CSS**: A utility-first CSS framework that lets me build modern and responsive designs with ease.
+It’s super customizable, and I love how quickly I can create clean, well-structured UIs without writing a lot of custom CSS.

 ## 🎯 What Drives Me